hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

         - if the “no” votes win, then the candidate roster will never be adopted
         - if the “yes” votes win, the candidate roster is now officially confirmed, and will be adopted at the next upgrade boundary
-3. Detect when a new candidate roster is set.
+3. When a new candidate roster is set.
-    - update the pending roster hash in the platform state
     - inform the TSS message creator that there is a new candidate roster
     - inform the TSS message validator that there is a new candidate roster
 4. Update Metrics